Zazz-IT/devops-field-guide/infrastructure-as-code-IaC-and-gitOps-automating-modern-cloud-infrastructure/README.md

 IaC and GitOps are not just trends—they are foundational practices for modern infrastructure management.
 As organizations shift to cloud-native architectures and Kubernetes, adopting these paradigms ensures agility, traceability, and security.

+Start small: build reusable Terraform modules, version them in Git, and introduce GitOps progressively into your environments.
+The long-term payoff is significant: less manual work, fewer errors, faster recovery, and more confidence in every deployment.